esmini/esmini/README.md

 Although allowed by the license this implementation is not primarily intended for production use.
 The code was developed ad hoc to answer research questions connected with the ongoing project.
 Therefore, code quality, as expected from standard production applications, is lacking when it comes to clarity, structure, comments, error handling and coding guidelines.

 [OpenSCENARIO coverage](./osc_coverage.txt) is limited as it was developed on demand and defined by the research scope.
 Moreover, since the Simulation Scenario project is closed, no formal support should be expected from the initial contributors.
+**Please note**: While OpenSCENARIO v1.0 has been release, esmini is currently only supporting v0.9.1.

 Nevertheless, regarding the above stated limitations, it was decided to release the code as is, as a public outcome from the project.
 It can hopefully serve as guidance or just inspiration for those aspiring to build similar tools, or even get accustomed with the OpenSCENARIO format.
 And of course, all contributions to further development are welcome!